Scouting in Yorkshire and the Humber: Aldwark Water Activity Centre

 The Aldwark Water Activity Centre is owned and maintained by Central Yorkshire Scout County.
 The centre is located at Aldwark Bridge on the River Ure, 8 miles upstream from the city of York.

 The centre has one large camping field, as well as a converted mill which consists of a number of dormitories.
 The centre has kayaks and boats for sailing, and runs training courses to gain qualifications in these activities.

 Bramhope Scout Campsite

-The Bramhope Scout Campsite is situated just outside of the village of Bramhope, approximately 8 miles north-north-west of Leeds.
-The site covers 13+1/2 acre of woodland and fields, offering various camping pitches for any sized camp up to a District camp.
+The Bramhope Scout Campsite is situated just outside the village of Bramhope, approximately 8 miles north-north-west of Leeds.
+The site covers 13+1/2 acre of woodland and fields, offering various camping pitches for any sized camp up to a district-scale event.

 As well as the camping pitches, there are a number of buildings on the site offering accommodation and indoor training facilities.
 The site offers archery, air rifles, pedal karting, climbing, abseiling, and pioneering, amongst other activities.
 There are also facilities located near to the site which enable sailing, kayaking and swimming.
+A dedicated area for Squirrels and early years educational use, called "Squirrel Square", has been developed.

 Calderdrift

-Calderdrift campsite is operated by Wakefield District.
+Calderdrift Campsite, located 5 mile to the south-west of Wakefield, is operated by Wakefield District.
+A former canal barge, the Jubilee Venture now offers land-based accommodation there.